damianhakert/damianhakert.github.io/source/handbook/values/index.html.md

 Our values help us to prevent the [five dysfunctions](https://en.wikipedia.org/wiki/The_Five_Dysfunctions_of_a_Team#Summary).

-1. Absence of trust (unwilling to be vulnerable within the group) => prevented by kindness
+1. Absence of trust (unwilling to be vulnerable within the group) => prevented by collaboration, specifically kindness
 1. Fear of conflict (seeking artificial harmony over constructive passionate debate) => prevented by transparency, specifically directness
 1. Lack of commitment (feigning buy-in for group decisions creates ambiguity throughout the organization) => prevented by transparency, specifically directness
 1. Avoidance of accountability (ducking the responsibility to call peers on counterproductive behavior which sets low standards) => prevented by results and transparency
 1. Inattention to results (focusing on personal success, status and ego before team success) => prevented by results